Cystic Fibrosis: Living With The Octopus Inside Your Chest

 Targeted Treatments: The First Step On The Road To A Cure?

 Kalydeco specifically targets the underlying cause of CF. Research demonstrates that Kalydeco markedly improves lung function, reduces salt levels in sweat, and helps people with CF gain weight.
 It is too early to say whether it will cure people with CF.

 Orkambi: Combination Targeted Therapy

 In July 2015, the FDA approved Orkambi, which is a combination therapy containing the drugs ivacaftor and lumacaftor.
 Orkambi is approved for CF patients with two copies of the F508del mutation in their CFTR gene, who are aged 2 and older.
 Inheriting two copies of the F508del mutation (one from each parent) is the leading cause of CF.

 Evidence shows Orkambi improves lung function in people with CF. Side effects may include shortness of breath, upper respiratory tract infection, nausea, diarrhea or rash.
 Menstrual abnormalities, such as increased bleeding, may be experienced by some women.

 Orkambi should be taken every 12 hours with fat-containing food such as eggs, avocados, nuts, butter, peanut butter, cheese, and whole-milk dairy products.
-Granules are available for younger children aged two through five years and these should be mixed with 1 teaspoon of soft food or liquid.
+Granules are available for younger children aged two through five years and these should be mixed with one teaspoon of soft food or liquid.
 Other therapies prescribed for CF - including bronchodilators, inhaled antibiotics, dornase alfa, and hypertonic saline - should continue to be used if you are prescribed Orkambi.